-Earlier this year, co-owner Donnie LeColst indicated that Pocahontas would shut down because the business could not afford upgrades required under town ordinances, such as installing a septic system and ending the discharge of wastewater from its bottling operation into the wetlands out back.
+Earlier this year, co-owner Donnie LeColst because the business could not afford upgrades required under town ordinances, such as installing a septic system and ending the discharge of wastewater from its bottling operation into the wetlands out back.
 Back then, he estimated that it could cost as much as $200,000 to bring the place up to code.

 Since then however, the situation has changed, largely due to a decision by the Mass.
 Department of Environmental Protection to recognize the Pocahontas Spring as a public water supply system.
 As noted at Tuesday's Lynnfield Board of Health meeting, this essentially places the business under the regulatory jurisdiction of that state entity as opposed to the town.

 Earlier in the week, LeColst told Lynnfield Patch that while the bottling operation is no longer at Pocahontas, the self-service and delivery options can now continue indefinitely.
-LeColst's family has operated the Pocahontas Spring Water company since 1961.
-The company was started in 1901 by John Smith, father of current Lynnfield resident John C. Smith.
+LeColst's family has operated the Pocahontas Spring Water company since 1961. by John Smith, father of current Lynnfield resident John C. Smith.